ansys/pysystem-coupling/doc/source/api/core/settings/api.rst

   >>> analysis = pysystemcoupling.launch()
   >>> setup = analysis.setup

+These top-level attributes are all instances of the ``Container`` type.

 Types of Settings Objects
 -------------------------

-A settings object can be one of the primitive types like ``Integer``, ``Real``, ``String`` and ``Boolean`` or a container object.
+A settings object can be one of the primitive types like ``Integer``, ``Real``, ``String`` and ``Boolean`` or a `container` object.

-There are two types of container objects: ``Group`` and ``NamedObject``.
+There are two types of container objects: ``Container`` and ``NamedContainer``.

-A ``Group`` object is a static container with pre-defined child objects which can be accessed via attribute access.
+A ``Container`` object is a static object with pre-defined child objects which can be accessed via attribute access.
 For example, ``setup.output_control.results`` refers to the ``results`` child of ``output_control`` child of the ``setup`` object.
-The names of the child objects of a group can be accessed with the ``child_names`` attribute of a ``Group`` object.
+The names of the child objects of a group can be accessed with the ``child_names`` attribute of a ``Container`` object.

-A ``NamedObject`` is a container holding dynamically created named objects of its specified child type (accessible via ``child_object_type`` attribute) similar to a dictionary.
+A ``NamedContainer`` is a container holding dynamically created named objects of its specified child type (accessible via ``child_object_type`` attribute) similar to a dictionary.
 A specific named object can be accessed using the index operator.
 For example, ``setup.coupling_interface['intf-1']`` refers to the ``coupling_interface`` object with name ``intf-1``.
 The current list of named object children can be accessed with the ``get_object_names()`` function of the container class.
+In practice, the named object instances are ``Container`` objects.
+Thus, in the example just given, ``setup.coupling_interface['intf-1']`` is a ``Container``.

 Setting and Modifying State
 ---------------------------

-The state of any object can be accessed by "calling" it.
-For container objects, this will return the state of the children as a dictionary.
+The state of any container object can be accessed by "calling" it and this will return the state of the children as a dictionary.

-To modify the state of any object, you could assign the corresponding attribute in its parent object.
+The state of a container can be modified by assigning the corresponding attribute in its parent object.
 This assignment could be done at any level.
-For ``Group`` and ``NamedObject`` type objects, the state value will be a dictionary.
+The assigned state value should be a dictionary.

+Individual settings may be queries and assigned as properties on their container objects.

-The state of an object can also be accessed via the ``get_state`` method, and modified via the ``set_state`` method.
+The state of a container can also be accessed via the ``get_state`` method, and modified via the ``set_state`` method.

-The current state can also be printed in a simple text format with the ``print_state`` method.
-For example, the following
+The current state can be printed in a simple text format with the ``print_state`` method.

 Commands